Civero/AMSI-Bypass/README.md

 # Usage

-It´s only necessary to import the module that will load the functions of the tool.
-We do it through the command `Import-Module .\AMSI_ByPass.psd1`.
+To import the module that will load all functions of the tool:

+`PS C:\tools\AMSI_Bypass> Import-Module .\AMSI_ByPass.psd1`

-With the command `Get-Module` we can verify that it has been loaded correctly.
+Verify that it has been loaded correctly.

+`PS C:\tools\AMSI_Bypass> Get-Module`

 Note: Depending on the policy that we have configured on our computer, we must allow execution of scripts, because the tool contains scripts not signed by Microsoft.
-We can do a quick bypass of Powershell to allow all scripts to run using the command: **powershell.exe -ep bypass**.
+We can do a quick bypass of Powershell to allow all scripts to run using the command: **`powershell.exe -ep bypass`** .